daniel-lundin/mjukna/README.md

 [![Build Status](https://travis-ci.org/daniel-lundin/mjukna.svg?branch=master)](https://travis-ci.org/daniel-lundin/mjukna)
 [![gzip size](http://img.badgesize.io/https://unpkg.com/mjukna/dist/browser.js?compression=gzip&color=blue)](https://unpkg.com/mjukna/dist/browser.js)

-Combines MutationObserver and FLIP-animations to automatically transition elements into new positions/sizes.
+Combines MutationObserver and FLIP-animations to automatically animate elements into new positions/sizes.

 *WIP*

 ## Background

+To ensure performant animations only `transform` and `opacity`.

-This library solves the problem of animating
+This library solves the problem of translating whatever CSS or DOM changes you make into the equivalent CSS transforms.
+This enables performant animations paddings, margins, flex-properties and even the `display`-property performantly.

+Takes advantage of the fact the you can make changes to the DOM, measure them and set new properties on elements before the anything is painted on screen.

 Examples include:
  - List reordering